arpit20328/Nextflow-Pipeline-for-16S-Nanopore-Data-Analysis/README.md

 2. Names of the files must be in the samplesheet.csv like "RIF_sample" (without .fastq.gz suffix)
 3. Then run bash nextflow.sh > scripts. log
 4. Output will be in Final Output folder
 5. For chekcing coverages of a sample.fastq.fz file please run coverage.sh script  (Optional)

+# Point to Note: NanoPlot report generation requires active internet connection.
+Hence if server ping is fluctuating it might be possible that process gets killed.
+Best way is to re-run the nextflow again.

 # Citation (BibTeX)

 @software{mathur_2025_nextflow,